 The current transformer supervision (CTS) feature is used to detect a failure of one or more of the phase current inputs to the relay.
-Failure of a phase CT or an open circuit of the interconnecting wiring can result in incorrect operation of any current-operated element.
+Failure of a phase current transformer (CT) or an open circuit of the interconnecting wiring can result in incorrect operation of any current-operated element.
 Additionally, interruption in the current circuit generates dangerous CT secondary voltages.

-Figure 176 - Current transformer supervision settings
+Figure 142 - Current transformer supervision settings

-The differential CTS method uses the ratio between positive and negative sequence currents at both ends of the protected line to determine a CT failure.
-This algorithm relies on ANSI85 communication and is inbuilt in the LdI> stage.

-When this ratio is small (zero), one of four conditions is present:
+The differential CTS method uses the ratio between positive and negative sequence currents at both sides of the protected motor to determine a CT failure.
+This algorithm is inbuilt in the dI> stage.
+When this ratio is small (zero), one of the following four conditions is present:

-- The system is unloaded both I2 and I1 are zero - The system is loaded but balanced I2 is zero - The system has a 3-phase fault I2 is zero - There is a 3-phase CT failure unlikely to happen
+- The system is unloaded both I2 and I1 are zero. - The system is loaded but balanced I2 is zero. - The system has a three-phase fault I2 is zero. - There is a three-phase CT failure unlikely to happen.